JKamsker/ParallelCompare/docs/command-compare.md

 | `--timeout <seconds>` | Aborts the run after the specified timeout. |

 For the complete option set, run `fsequal compare --help`.

+When `--config` is omitted, `fsequal` walks up from the working directory searching for `fsequal.config.json` or `.fsequal/config.json`, then falls back to user directories such as `$XDG_CONFIG_HOME/fsequal/`, `%APPDATA%/fsequal/`, `%LOCALAPPDATA%/fsequal/`, or `~/.fsequal/`.
+If a configuration file is malformed, the CLI lists each validation error (e.g. invalid thread counts or missing profile objects) before exiting so you know exactly what to fix.

 ## Examples